rtelles64/ItemCatalog/README.md

 To exit vagrant, on your keyboard press `control + d`.

+## Issues
+### Facebook Login
+When logging in with Facebook, a popup window is generated.
+Depending on your browser settings, this window may be blocked.
+You will have to enable this window in order to log in.
+After logging in, Facebook will tell you to `close tab to continue to app` please do so.
+You will then have to login again by clicking the Facebook login button once more.
+This will then say `previously logged in, do you wish to continue to app?` in which you say Ok

 ## Author(s)

 * **Roy Telles, Jr.** *(with the help of the Udacity team)*